Merrimack College was founded in 1947 in North Andover, Massachusetts, by the Order of St. Augustine O.S.A.

 Since that time, Merrimack College has graduated nearly 22,000 students.
 Today’s 220-acre campus comprises nearly 40 buildings, including:

-- The Gregor Johann Mendel, O.S.A., Science, Engineering and Technology Center
+- Five academic buildings, including Crowe Hall and the Gregor Johann Mendel, O.S.A., Science Engineering and Technology Center

 - Student apartment buildings, townhouses and residence halls